Skip to main content

-How Much Does CPAP Therapy Cost?
-5-Year Guide (2026)
+CPAP Therapy Cost: 5-Year Guide (2026)

 Affiliate links.
-CPAP Clarity may earn a commission at no cost to you.
-Recommendations are based on merit.
+As an Amazon Associate I earn from qualifying purchases at no extra cost to you.
+Recommendations are based on editorial merit.

 CPAP therapy is a long game.
 The machine is just the first line on the receipt.
 The part most people underestimate is the steady drip of supplies over five years: cushions, filters, tubing, and the quiet cost of leaving a humidifier running every night.
 If you're trying to decide whether to go through insurance or just pay cash, you need a clear picture of what the whole thing actually costs.